ktorio/ktor-documentation/topics/migrating-2-2.md

 ### Merging configurations {id="merge-configs"}
 Before v2.2.0, the `List<ApplicationConfig>.merge()` function is used to merge application configurations.
 In case both configurations have the same key, the resulting configuration takes the value from the first one.
-With this release, the following API is introduced to improve this behaviour:
+With this release, the following API is introduced to improve this behavior:
 - `public fun ApplicationConfig.withFallback(other: ApplicationConfig): ApplicationConfig`: this function works the same way as `merge()` and takes the value from the first configuration.
 - `public fun ApplicationConfig.mergeWith(other: ApplicationConfig): ApplicationConfig`: the resulting configuration takes the value from the second one.